mainawycliffe/kamanda/README.md

 > This is not meant to replace Firebase CLI but to compliment it.

+## Features

+- Firebase Auth Users:
+  - Add Single Users - Ideal for adding a user quickly
+  - Edit, Delete a User Account By ID
+  - Get a user by UID or Email Address
+  - Add Custom Claims to a User Account
+  - Add User by Bulk using a JSON/Yaml File
+  - List Users

+Documentation will come soon.

 An example of viewing and adding users:

 ![Views Users](demos/userslist.gif)